top of page

 The Yamaha Team returned to Japan, but the bikes remained in the US, for 2 reasons; 1) The rules for the Asama races now insisted that machines were to be based on production machines, making the YD's illegal in the next years 1959 event, and 2) The bikes were turning heads and performing well, so could be used as a valuable marketing tool to promote the brand in the US.
 There was also an amusing rumour that Yamaha left the bikes to pay for the air fares home !

-Yamaha International Industries, USA retained the bikes which were held at Martys Motors and ran them in several road races, such as Dodge City, where Roxy Rockwood, shown below, won his race and later on September 14th '58 finished 3rd at Riverside Raceway CA,
+Yamaha International Industries, USA retained the bikes which were held at Martys Motors and ran them in road races, such as at Dodge City, where Roxy Rockwood, shown below, won his race and later on September 14th '58 finished 3rd at Riverside Raceway CA. Gene Wise led the team in events in Southern California.

 Note the hand written note "Yamaha PQ Racer" on the picture below; PQ was actually the engine number prefix on this YD-B machine.
 Thanks to the evidence of the remaining machines and parts examined, it is now known that "PQ" engine number prefix's refer to the 50 x 56 YD-B spec engines and the 54 x 54 YD-A's were stamped with a "P" prefix only.